 The output is clearly affected by your “input.”
 What are you choosing to put into your nervous system?
 There are many ways to understand and process it, that are deeply personal.
 The first step is becoming aware of the nature and effects of your ongoing input.
 Once you have some clarity, there are multiple strategies to alter it.

-Visualize a walking onto a university campus and seeing the main building bordered by two departmental ones.
+Visualize a walking onto a boarding academy campus and seeing the main building bordered by two departmental ones.
 There is an entry gate with a security guard, and you must be carefully screened before you are allowed be on the grounds.
 The three buildings represent:

 - Output – the student center/ workout area/ spa